Apartments for rent in İstanbul

 In the neighborhood of Sultanahmet, 1,000-year-old buildings and underground cisterns are a testament to the city’s enduring legacy.
 Throughout Istanbul you’ll find tributes to the past and an eye toward the future.
 Beyoğlu’s tangled alleys smell of fresh-brewed Turkish coffee, and trendy neighborhoods like Nişantaşı and Kadıköy boast a bounty of modern galleries and cafes.
 Yet in nearly every corner of this sprawling megalopolis, you’ll find hospitality as welcoming as in a small town, and people eager to share their stories over a cup of Turkish tea.

-Though Istanbul can be visited year-round thanks to its temperate climate, there are some factors to consider.
+Though Istanbul can be visited year-round thanks to its temperate climate, there are some factors to consider when booking an apartment for rent.
 Summer is when the city is at its most alive and charismatic, but it’s also when the humidity hits its peak.
 July and August are the hottest months, making sightseeing most ideal in the mornings and late afternoons.
 The warm weather also makes for pleasant outdoor evenings.
 Spring is popular for its more temperate weather.
 In April, the city’s parks burst to life with colorful tulips, Turkey’s national flower, peaking at the annual Istanbul Tulip Festival.
 The fall sees a host of art and music events like the Istanbul Jazz Festival and the Istanbul Biennial, which always draw a chic international crowd.
 Winter brings cold, wet air with lots of rain and occasional snow flurries.
 However, temperatures rarely drop below freezing.